pierrepocreau/QuantumQueryComplexity_ICO/README.md

 - [qsuperop](https://github.com/alastair-abbott/qsuperops): a Matlab package to work with quantum superoperators and their causal structure.

 Scripts of the Matlab project:
-- **functionOf4bits.m**: performs an exhaustive search for a gap between 2-query FO-supermaps and general supermaps, on all 4-bit boolean functions.
+- **try_4bit_functions.m**: performs an exhaustive search for a gap between 2-query FO-supermaps and general supermaps, on all 4-bit boolean functions.
-- **primal.m**: computes the minimum bounded error for 2-query FO-supermap and general supermaps on the Boolean function exhibiting the highest separation, that of truth table: 0001011011101001.
+- **compute_analytic_primal.m**: computes the minimum bounded error for 2-query FO-supermap and general supermaps on the Boolean function exhibiting the highest separation, that of truth table: 0001011011101001.
-- **dual.m**: dual formulation of the SDP computed in _primal.m_.
+- **compute_analyti_dual.m**: dual formulation of the SDP computed in _compute_analytic_primal.m_.
-- **truncating.m**: extracts rigorous lower and upper bounds by truncating the solutions obtained from the SDPs of primal.m and dual.m.
+- **extraction.m**: extracts rigorous lower and upper bounds by rationalising the solutions obtained from the SDPs of primal.m and dual.m.

-The folders data, truncations and utility should be added to the Matlab path for the code to function.
+The folders data, extractions and utility should be added to the Matlab path for the code to function.